If you have been working on a plan for your novel, you will enjoy this post where we look at tips and tricks to help you survive your outline.

 And then you have to unpick and re-stitch this delicate garment you have been slaving over for hours and hours.
 It’s a bit like zipping up an overstuffed travel case only to find you’ve left out your hair-dryer or tooth paste.
 It’s very frustrating, isn’t it?

-I think outlining is a process and a process that can’t be rushed.
+I think plotting is a process and a process that can’t be rushed.
 It goes through stages of elimination and refinement.
 (And perhaps it would possibly be the mark of a novice if you believed your first outline would be your final outline.
 What do you think?)

 Here are a few things that helped me this week – and maybe they’ll help you too.
 (Whether they will work next week, who knows?)